Wizards-vs-Robots/documentation/srs.md

 ## 1. Introduction

 ### 1.1 Purpose
-This Software Requirements Specification (SRS) describes all specifications for the application "Common Playground".
-It includes an overview about this project and its vision, detailed information about the planned features and boundary conditions of the development process.
+This Software Requirements Specification (SRS) describes all specifications for the video game _Wizards vs. Robots_.
+It includes an overview of this project, its vision and detailed information about the planned features and boundary conditions of the development process.

 ### 1.2 Scope
-The project is going to be realized as an Android App.
+The project is going to be realized foremost as a desktop game with ports to handhelds such as phones and tablets.

 Actors of this App can be users or moderators.